cgorton1313/gortobot/README.md

 - transmit the outboard message by wifi and/or satcom
 - receive and parse the inbound message
 - act on the current orders until it's time to transmit again

+## Testing
+This area is still a work-in-progress.
+Platformio Plus (paid) allows for unit testing.
+However, I haven't figured out how to use a mocking framework on the AVR.
+Conversely, unit testing can be conducted natively (Windows for me) but then I would need to mock Arduino itself.

+This leaves me, for now, with no way to mock dependencies like the battery, gps, etc., when testing each component.
+Still, there is value in unit testing as many of the public methods as I can.
+It also seems to be a way to deprecate my practice of using all sorts of configuration switches in the main.cpp to test various scenarios.